-SECTION 7.0 | UTILITY SERVICING POLICIES

-- 7.1 All utility servicing must comply with the Town of Okotoks General Design & Construction Specifications, at the discretion of the approving authority. - 7.2 Off-site levies will be required in accordance with the Municipal Government Act and the Town's Off-site Levy Bylaw - 7.3 All infrastructure constructed or installed by the developer that benefit lands beyond the plan area will be subject to appropriate cost sharing arrangements. - 7.4 Electrical and gas servicing should be provided to all residential and commercial lots within Ridgemont. - 7.5 The location of water, sanitary, and storm mains servicing the park fronting homes may vary at the time of detailed design from the alignments illustrated in Figures 37, 38 & 39.
+SEC.
+TION 7.0 UTILITY SERVICING POLICIES 7.1 All utility servicing must comply with the Town of Okotoks General Design & Construction Specifications, at the discretion of the approving authority.
+7.2 Off-site levies will be required in accordance with the Municipal Government Act and the Town's Off-site Levy Bylaw 7.3 Sanitary mains, storm sewer mains, and water mains that are constructed or installed by the developer and are oversized to benefit lands beyond the plan area will be subject to a Cost Sharing Agreement with the Town and benefitting landowners.
+7.4 Electrical and gas servicing shall be provided to all residential and commercial lots within Ridgemont.
+7.5 The location of water, sanitary, and storm mains servicing the park fronting homes may vary at the time of detailed design from the alignments illustrated in Figures 37, 38 &amp; 39 .
+Water Servicing 7.6 The detailed design for the Ridgemont water distribution system will be completed in accordance with the current Town of Okotoks General Design and Construction Specifications, and all applicable provincial guidelines.
+7.7 Development within Ridgemont will adhere to the current Okotoks Water Allocation Policy.
+7.8 The detailed design will meet applicable requirements for fire suppression and access requirements for emergency vehicles.

-Water Servicing

-- 7.6 The detailed design for the Ridgemont water distribution system will be completed in accordance with the current Town of Okotoks General Design and Construction Specifications, and all applicable provincial guidelines. - 7.7 Development within Ridgemont will adhere to the current Okotoks Water Allocation Policy. - 7.8 The detailed design will meet applicable requirements for fire suppression and access requirements for emergency vehicles.

-- 7.9 All submissions will be circulated to Alberta Environment and Parks for review and comment in accordance with the "Standards and Guidelines for Municipal Waterworks, Wastewater and Storm Drainage Systems". - 7.10 Water servicing shall be in accordance with the accepted Ridgemont NASP Staged Water Servicing Report.
-Looping, pressure, fire flow requirements shall be met. - 7.11 The proposed water distribution system within Ridgemont will be designed so that future extension to the developable lands to the east and north of the plan area is possible. - 7.12 All lots within the Ridgemont subdivision not meeting the minimum water servicing pressure of 40psi (based on Peak Hour Demand) will not be developed prior to the second water connection to the 4N pressure zone.
-The anticipated pressure for each water service will be confirmed at the detailed design stage, on a phase by phase basis. - 7.13 The watermain connections required to the Ridgemont development will increase the pressure in the eastern portion of Crystal Shores.
+7.9 All submissions will be circulated to Alberta Environment and Parks for review and comment in accordance with the "Standards and Guidelines for Municipal Waterworks, Wastewater and Storm Drainage Systems".
+7.10 Water servicing shall be in accordance with the accepted Ridgemont NASP Staged Water Servicing Report.
+Looping, pressure, fire flow requirements shall be met.
+7.11 The proposed water distribution system within Ridgemont will be designed so that future extension to the developable lands to the east, west, and north of the plan area is possible.
+7.12 All lots within the Ridgemont subdivision not meeting the minimum water servicing pressure of 42 psi (based on Peak Hour Demand) will not be developed prior to the second water connection to the 4N pressure zone.
+The anticipated pressure for each water service will be confirmed at the detailed design stage, on a phase-by-phase basis.
+Water pressure service will be verified in the field at CCC.
+7.13 The water main connections required to the Ridgemont development will increase the pressure in the eastern portion of Crystal Shores.
 Refer to Section 5.0 in the Water Servicing Report.
-Prior to completing these water connections, the developer will work with the Town to determine the best approach to identify lots that will requuire a service level PRV and coordinate installation with affected residents.
+Prior to completing these water connections, the developer will work with the Town to determine the best approach to identify lots that will require a service level PRV and coordinate installation with affected residents.

-Sanitary Servicing Ste 7.14 Sanitary distribution mains must be located within public roads, lanes or utility rights-of-way.
-7.20 A s 7.15 The detailed design for the Ridgemont wastewater collection system will be completed in accordance with the current version of the Okotoks General Design and Construction Specifications, all applicable provincial guidelines, and in alignment with the Town's Sanitary Master Plan, as amended.
-7.21 Th col bo pa as 7.16 The detailed design will incorporate measures to mitigate groundwater infiltration into the wastewater collection system.
-7.22 Th bo 7.17 All construction will be completed in accordance with the current Okotoks General Design and Construction Specifications. as po 7.18 The Ridgemont wastewater collection system shall be designed and sized to accommodate flows from developable lands adjacent to the plan area in accordance with Okotoks Sanitary 7.23 Th ass Dr Master Plan Update 7.24 Th 7.19 The developer will confirm that there is sufficient capacity within the existing sanitary collection system downstream of the proposed connection location to service the Ridgemont subdivision at the detailed design stage. sho pro SM Ok
+Sanitary Servicing 7.14 Sanitary distribution mains must be located within public roads, lanes or utility rights-of-way.
+7.15 The detailed design for the Ridgemont wastewater collection system will be completed in accordance with the current version of the Okotoks General Design and Construction Specifications, all applicable provincial guidelines, and in alignment with the Town's Sanitary Master Plan, as amended.
+7.16 The detailed design will incorporate measures to mitigate groundwater infiltration into the wastewater collection system.
+7.17 All construction will be completed in accordance with the current Okotoks General Design and Construction Specifications.
+7.18 The Ridgemont wastewater collection system shall be designed and sized to accommodate flows from developable lands adjacent to the plan area in accordance with Okotoks Sanitary Master Plan Update 7.19 Sufficient downstream sanitary capacity shall be confirmed and infrastructure constructed and operational as part of the first phase of the Ridgemont subdivision.